OpenAI

 Availability

-During the research preview, teams can access GPT-Rosalind in ChatGPT Enterprise and Codex through the model picker.
-Eligible organizations can also access the model through the OpenAI API for internal research tools, workflows, and applications.
+Eligible teams can access GPT-Rosalind in ChatGPT Enterprise and Codex through the model picker.
+Eligible organizations can also access the model through the OpenAI API for approved internal research tools, workflows, and applications.
 It is not available for customer-facing products or external commercial applications at this time.

 Add users to the ChatGPT workspace